rdalkire/computercraft-programs/computercraftFarm/src/farmHowTo.md

-# farm.lua 0.9.x for computercraft 1.63
+# farm.lua 0.9.x
+for computercraft 1.63 and above

 ## Basic Usage